iotaledger/integration-services/documentation/docs/services/SSI-bridge/introduction.md

 ![Interaction between Issuer, Owner, Verifier, and the ledger](/img/integration-services/issuer-owner-verifier-interaction.png)

-The IOTA Ecommerce-SSI Bridge provides an abstraction layer through REST APIs that allows entities to create decentralized identities (DIDs), verify them, attach verifiable credentials and verify them.
+The IOTA Ecommerce-SSI Bridge provides an abstraction layer through REST APIs that allows entities to create decentralized identities (DIDs), verify them, attach verifiable credentials and verify those credentials.

 The figure below shows the envisioned system architecture within the full set of IOTA Integration Services developed for the ENSURESEC project.